 -

-It solves the control problem: You get full control to simulate performance on past tickets and roll out automation at your own pace.
-You can test, validate, and build confidence every step of the way.
+It provides easy control: You can simulate performance on past tickets and roll out automation at your own pace, building confidence as you go.

 -